Tories told not to criticise MPs' probe into Boris Johnson

 Backbench Tory MP Michael Fabricant also accused the committee of wanting to "get rid of Boris Johnson" and "changing the rules".

-But in an email to Tory MPs, Chief Whip Chris Heaton-Harris said he would like to "remind" them that the committee was set up by a vote in the Commons, which also has to sign off any sanction recommended by the committee.
+But in an email to Tory MPs on Thursday, Chief Whip Chris Heaton-Harris said he would like to "remind" them that the committee was set up by a vote in the Commons, which also has to sign off any sanction recommended by the committee.

 "May I urge caution against any further comments in the media about the Privileges Committee and especially its Clerk and Members," wrote Mr Heaton-Harris, who is in charge of party discipline.